sophiathedev/gdscdirect/README.md

-# GdscDirect: discord Bot for calculate the Social Credits, handling roll-call
+# GdscDirect: discord Bot for calculate the Social Credits, handling roll-call for member

 ## Installation